 Ryoba saws are by far the most versatile Japanese pull saws you can buy.
 With both cross-cut and rip-cut teeth, you can use them for all kinds of tasks.
-Thanks to the thin kerf and sharp teeth, even very long rip cuts are not off the table.
+Thanks to the thin kerf and sharp teeth, even very long rip cuts are easily achievable.

 The main thing to consider with ryoba saws is size.
 You can get a very large saw for quick resaws or a smaller saw for tenons and other joinery work.
 I’d recommend larger options, leaving smaller tasks to dozuki or kataba saws.

-Suizan is back again, this time with a 9.5″ ryoba.
+Suizan is back again, this time with a 9.5-inch ryoba.
 Like all ryobas, it has two sets of teeth, one for crosscuts and one for rip cuts.

 Although this set doesn’t come with a replacement blade, they’re available for less than half the cost of the tool.
 All you need to replace it is a simple screwdriver.

 I don’t typically recommend western versions of Japanese pull saws, but this ryoba from the German brand KLRStec really surprised me.
 Even better, it’s significantly cheaper than options from more popular brands like Suizan.

 The 9.5-inch blade is perhaps a hair thicker than the option above, but it still cut through everything I tried smoothly, leaving a nice, clean cut.
 I personally prefer the wrapped handle of the Suizan, but the rubberized non-slip handle on this saw affords much more grip.

 My favorite part of this saw is the included nylon bag.
 Once you use the simple thumb screw to remove the blade from the handle, the saw fits neatly into the case, which includes a belt clip.
 Combined with the price, that makes this a great Japanese pull saw to take with you while on the job.